Values 1: The New Rhetoric

 The notion of « fact » is characterized only by the idea that one has of a certain kind of agreement about certain data, those which refer to an objective reality.
 (Id. p.
 89)

-— The Treatise, maintains the opposition between value judgments and factual judgments only as the result of “precarious agreements” (Perelman & Olbrechts-Tyteca [1958], p.
+In sum, « the opposition between value judgments and factual judgments can be maintained only as the result of « precarious agreements » (Perelman & Olbrechts-Tyteca [1958], p.
 513), and for special debates.

 According to the Treatise, the opposition of values and facts corresponds to the opposition of the argumentative principles that govern them.
-Values are governed by topics (loci, topoi, places):
+Values are governed by loci (places, topoi):

 When it is a question of founding values or hierarchies or reinforcing the intensity of the adhesion they arouse, we can link them to other values or other hierarchies to consolidate them, but we can also have recourse to premises of a very general order, which we’ll call loci, the [tópoi] from which the Topics, or treatises devoted to dialectical reasoning, derive (p.
 112)